 Having just worked on Internet Famous, what are your own Hollywood aspirations as you look forward?

-I signed with CAA [Creative Artists Agency] about a month ago.
+I signed with CAA [Creative Artists Agency] recently.
 They represent me across the board, but my main interest in signing with an agency was to get larger and more traditional film and television roles.
 It’s weird to say “traditional” now because social media and the traditional world are colliding so much, so it’s all becoming one world now.
 I just want to do more movies.
-This was my first movie and I want to use it on my reel.
-I have a few more things I’m working on.
+This was my first movie and I have a few more things I’m working on.
 I’m doing a few television shows with them, and I’ve done this virtual reality show.
 So more and more keeps coming my way, and it’s definitely stepping stones into building a larger career in film and television.

 What is your virtual reality show?

-And if one person messes up a line, does everyone have to start over?
+And if one person messes up a line, does everyone have to start again?

 Yeah, that’s about it.
 Sometimes they moved the camera around the room just to get different angles for the viewer to go into.
-When they did that it’s like a memory game – knowing where in the room you’re walking, at what time, and where everyone is.
+When they did that it’s like a memory game, you have to know where in the room you’re walking, at what time, and where everyone else is.
 It’s all in sequence so you can’t improve on every take.
 The next take has to be very similar to the first take you did so it can all connect.

 If you get a social media person that just blogs all the time and they have no interest in acting and then you put them in an action film, it’s just not going to make sense.
 So they did more research and figured out who’s going to do the castings, and not just by numbers.
 That’s definitely an added bonus and what opened the door for the influencers.
 Now when you go into the room, you’re not just the stereotype of a social media influencer.
 You’re actually able to cast for that role and be taken seriously.